About Mount Holyoke College

 Mount Holyoke College presents a world-class conference and meeting site experience with a full service conference center, hotel, and residence hall rooms.
 The campus offers unique meeting spaces, athletic fields, several dining options and dedicated staff and customer service professionals.

-From hosting lectures at Chapin Auditorium to weddings at the Abbey Chapel and receptions at the Willits-Hallowell Center, the Conference Services department can coordinate events from inception to completion.
+From hosting lectures at Chapin Auditorium to weddings at the Abbey Chapel and receptions at the Willits-Hallowell Center, the Event Services department can coordinate events from inception to completion.

-The campus is available for co-ed residential and day programs with up to 700 participants during the months of June – August, and residential programs up to 40 guests throughout the year.
+The campus is available for co-ed residential summer conferences and camps and day programs with up to 700 participants during the months of June – August, and residential programs up to 40 guests throughout the year.
 Programs can utilize many of our unique on-campus spaces during academic breaks and on weekends.

-Contact a conference services professional to begin planning your next event.
+Contact an event services professional to begin planning your next Western Massachusetts conference.
 413-538-2333, or email@example.com